aforde17/CAPP30239_FA22/README.md

-# CAPP30239 FALL'22
+# CAPP30239 - Data Visualization for Policy Analysis FALL'22

+## Purpose

-Main repository for Akila Forde's CAPP30239 - Data Visualization for Policy Analysis coursework and projects
+Main repository for Akila Forde's coursework and projects for CAPP30239.